cloudposse/atmos/website/docs/core-concepts/components/component-inheritance.md

 <br/>

 :::caution
-All of the base components referenced by `metadata.inherits` must be already defined in the Stack configuration, either by using an `import` statement or by explicitly defining them in the Stack configuration.
+All the base components/mixins referenced by `metadata.inherits` must be already defined in the Stack configuration, either by using an `import` statement or by explicitly defining them in the Stack configuration.
 The `metadata.inhertis` statement does not imply that we are importing anything.
 :::

 <br/>